Post: A Republican Exodus?

 First, we know we have a problem—the political divisions.
 Our knee-jerk response—"Can't we all just get along?"
 Lingering collective identity as Americans makes us ask, "Can't we put the unity of the nation above divisive politics?"
 The lingering American can-do spirit says, "Let's put aside our differences, put our collective shoulder to the wheel, and move the nation forward!" but the rhetoric cannot get into specific how-to's, because there aren't any.

 For all his off-putting bluster, former President Trump has made one important contribution to the root of the problem: he goaded Americans into taking sides.
-The truth is that everyone had already taken sides.
+The truth is that everyone has already taken sides.
 Trump just brought the divide into the open—exposed the hidden aspects of it, so that we know we have a problem, and the problem is not Trump.
 After all, half the nation voted for him.
 The problem is the diverging directions of the political mandates that the Democrat and Republican leaders advertise to their voters.

 The division has already happened.
 The public needs to wake up and take notice.
 Our leaders need to start talking constructive changes to head off the inevitable destructive changes that will occur if we do nothing.